top of page

 MARY'S GIVING FUND

 The Mary Durstine McArtor Reynolds Memorial Giving Fund was established to honor and continue Mary’s lifelong pursuit of meaningful giving to others.
 Thus, it’s both a memorial to Mary’s beautiful life and a conduit to giving that is true to Mary’s priorities, goals, and approach.
-Mary's Giving Fund is committed to the well-being of children.
-Mary’s Giving Fund identifies and donates to discrete charitable programs that directly engage groups of children year on year.
+Specifically, our vision is to foster thriving and productive futures for children.
+And more specifically, through micro-giving grants, we develop and support meaningful, renewable programs that directly improve the health, well-being, education, and welfare of children, particularly in underserved communities.
 Your donations enable us to support current programs and scale future giving.

 Rose Memorial Fund watermark.png